ArcBlock/forge-docs/src/intro/concepts/assets/index.md

 ## Asset security

-### Data serialization
+### Privacy requirements

 Once the asset is stored on the chain, anyone with the asset address can view all the information in the asset status.
-In theory, any data can be stored in the asset, so developers have two choices:
+In theory, any data can be stored in the asset.
+As for what kind of data is stored, the developer can choose according to the actual scenario:

+- If it is a weak type, no privacy protection is required: for example, the certificate can be directly UTF8 encoded and stored in plain text in a readable manner. `data` Domain, so that is fully publicly verifiable
-- Asset content is saved in serialized format as [Google.Protobuf.Any](https://developers.google.com/protocol-buffers/docs/proto3#any) Exist `data` in.
-If the other party does not have the content of this asset `protobuf` Files, you will not be able to directly decode the content of the asset, but technically you can view some of the fields inside.
+- If it is strongly typed, some privacy protection requirements are required: `data` The domain can be saved in serialized format as [Google.Protobuf.Any](https://developers.google.com/protocol-buffers/docs/proto3#any), Without this asset content `proto buffer` The person of the file will not be able to directly decode the content of the asset, but technically it is possible to view some of the fields
-- If asset content does not pass `protobuf` The serialized file is saved in a way that is also readable in plain text after encoding such as UTF-8.
-In order to protect the security of the asset content, users can save the asset content on the chain after hashing.
+- If it is sensitive: such as contracts, pay slips, etc., in order to protect the security of asset content, the asset content should be stored in a hash operation `data` Domain, and put the real content in the off-chain database

 ### Prevent counterfeiting